Think your aging parent should move to a room in a nursing home like the one in the picture?

 Reason #3 It’s not time for a nursing home if your parent is safe at home and prefers to live there.

 One of the toughest things for an adult daughter or son to do is to recognize what’s working “well enough” and then leave it alone.
 So your aging parent lives happily at home but your top concern is safety?
 Join the club!
 Then quit the talk about a nursing home.
 Now’s the time to prevent a fall by:

 - Making sure all rooms in your parent’s house are well lit and free of clutter, etc.;

 - Broaching the topic of some adaptive equipment for the bathroom and maybe even a medical alert bracelet;

 - Thanking your lucky stars that your aging parent is doing so well (many peoples’ parents are not)

-Reason #4 You can hire enough help at home to meet your aging parent’s needs
+Reason #4 It’s not time for a nursing home if you can hire enough help to give you respite and meet your aging parent’s needs.

 Now we’ve arrived at the tricky place.
 If you can’t (or your parent can’t) afford to hire help at home, then ask yourself this: Can one of you afford the cost of a nursing home?